Why Does My Peptide Turn Cloudy? Reconstitution, pH and Troubleshooting

 The three most common causes of cloudiness come down to water, concentration and technique.
 Good solvent and clean supplies eliminate most of these before they start.

-USP-grade sterile water with 0.9% benzyl alcohol (near-neutral, ~pH 5.7) - the standard solvent for reconstituting lyophilized peptides.
+USP-grade sterile water with 0.9% benzyl alcohol (near-neutral, pH 6.2 to 6.4) - the standard solvent for reconstituting lyophilized peptides.
 Essential accessory for any peptide research.
 Each vial is sealed and ready to use.

 First-ever triple-action weight management peptide targeting three receptors at once: GLP-1, GIP, and glucagon.
 Shown exceptional results in Phase 2 trials - up to 24% weight reduction.
 The most advanced metabolic peptide available.